kjmears/kjmears.github.io/_posts/2025-06-13-user-stories-sharepoint-lists.markdown

 ---

-Capturing Users in an essential part of capturing users needs [The advice from the Service Manual is great][gov], but I thought I might write a little post on a specific method that might work for people with access to SharePoint.
+Writing User Stories is an essential part of capturing users needs [The advice from the Service Manual is great][gov], but I thought I might write a little post on a specific method that might work for people with access to SharePoint.

-Lists are a nice halway house between a spreadsheet and a word document, and are now super easy to use for data collection since they've made the form that updates items a bit more customisable.
+Lists are a nice halfway house between a spreadsheet and a word document, and are now super easy to use for data collection since they've made the form that updates items a bit more customisable.

 Open up the lists app in your SharePoint then go to 'Create new'.